 Best travel experience: My visit with a very inspiring woman in Brittany, France years ago.
 Her 85-year-old friend taught me how to make galettes of buckwheat flour and water (not be confused with crepes made with milk and white flour!).
 She gracefully demonstrated the use of the ladle, rake, and long skinny spatula and made a perfect product each time.
 Mine?
 They looked more like a Rorschach test—or maybe that was due to her homemade cider she kept serving me.

 We then proceeded to a traditional Fez Noz dance, which started at about 10:00 p.m.
 With what seemed to be with everyone’s kids, parents, and grandparents from town, we danced in circles linked by pinkies around two musicians sitting in back-to-back chairs, playing what resembled oboes as loud as bagpipes.
 We left at 1:00 a.m., long before the dance was over!

-Where next: I’m off to hike in Argentina to go over our new itinerary there!
+Where next: I’m off to hike in the Dolomites to go over our new itinerary there!